Accessibility statements

 Feedback

-If you encounter any accessibility barrier on this site, please tell us at info@safespaceresearch.com.
+If you encounter any accessibility barrier on the website or in the app, please tell us at info@safespaceresearch.com.
 We take such reports seriously and will do our best to put things right.

 Last reviewed: June 2026 · Safespace Research AG, Zürich, Switzerland.